 After deciding that they would, in fact, stay together, they wanted to expand their family as soon as possible, and she got pregnant in October 2017.
 But then she suffered another miscarriage, her third overall.

-Ultimately in it for the long haul, Kramer and Caussin symbolically hit the restart button by renewing their vows last December in Hawaii.
+Ultimately in it for the long haul, Kramer and Caussin symbolically hit the restart button by renewing their vows in December 2017 in Hawaii.

 "2017……..you broke my heart, you broke me down, you made me question everything, but damn did you make me strong," Kramer wrote on Instagram alongside photos of the beach-side ceremony.
 "You taught me patience, you taught me family was everything.
 You made me believe not only in myself but the power of forgiveness.
 You turned me into the women I always wanted to be."